Key Takeaways

 Make specific adjustments to take advantage of modern infrastructure without restructuring the core application.
 Migrating to a managed cloud database, containerising for more reliable deployments, switching to a modern message queue.
 These are replatforming moves.

 It's the pragmatic middle ground.
 More valuable than a rehost, significantly less complex than a full re-architecture.
-A lot of enterprise applications belong here.
+A lot of your applications probably belong here.
 Their underlying design is sound, but the infrastructure around them is generating unnecessary overhead.

 Refactor and Re-architect: Change What It Can Do

 Restructure the application's internal design to improve scalability, maintainability, and performance.
-In practice, this usually means breaking a monolith into smaller, independently deployable services — a microservices architecture — or restructuring the data layer for real-time access and clean API patterns.
+In practice, this usually means breaking a monolith into smaller, independently deployable services or restructuring the data layer for real-time access and clean API patterns.

 Replace or Rebuild: Start Fresh